Impact

 Affected Systems

-The flaw affects Apache ActiveMQ Broker, Apache ActiveMQ All, and Apache ActiveMQ Classic.
-Versions earlier than 5.19.4 and all releases from 6.0.0 up to but not including 6.2.3 are affected.
-All of these products expose the vulnerable Jolokia interface and therefore allow the described exploitation path.
+The vulnerability affects Apache ActiveMQ, Apache ActiveMQ All, and Apache ActiveMQ Broker.
+Versions before 5.19.4 and all releases from 6.0.0 up to but not including 6.2.3 are impacted.
+These products expose the Jolokia interface by default, enabling the exploitation path outlined above.

 Risk and Exploitability